purpleidea/mgmt/docs/documentation.md

 the group to exit.
 This is particularly useful for bootstrapping new clusters which need to exchange information that is only available at run time.

+This existed in earlier versions of mgmt as a `--remote` option, but it has been removed and is being ported to a more powerful variant where you can remote execute via a `remote` resource.

 #### Blog post

 You can read the introductory blog post about this topic here: